So what is lurking in a dog's coat?...

 If the matting is restricted to the ends of the hair, measures are

-not as drastic as the previous one.
+not as drastic as suggested above.
 However, it is going to be a

 tedious job.
 Get the dog to lie on a table.
 (Keep some tidbits to